ydavelee/platform_base/README.md

 Forums

 Of course there are better utilized Open Source Software solutions out there, but they also come with security risks that I am not too keen on.
 (Word Press and Drupal)

+FYI, Currently the code-set will not do much.
+I am building and coding this on my "free time" whenever that is)...